-Season two of You has finally arrived, ending with more murderous twists and turns than you could have ever imagined.
+Season two of You contained more murderous twists and turns than you could have ever imagined.
 Joe finds a woman literally named Love in his idea of a hopeless place - Los Angeles.
 While escaping from his past (hello, Candace), the devilish serial killer finds himself in yet another elaborate block tower of lies, which all comes tumbling down by the jaw-dropping finale.
 Does Joe get his dark happily ever after?
 Well, kind of.
-Here's the deal with where season two leaves all the main characters and how it creates a potential setup for a third season.
+Here's the deal with where season two leaves all the main characters before you start watching season three on Oct.
+15.

 The Truth About Joe's Childhood